 - An increase in training volume.
-This can be the number of km’s run in a day, week, month or more.
-You might have ran an extra session, added an extra bit of distance to your usual schedule, all of which increases the total volume exposed to your legs contributing to the ‘overload’ that kick starts your symptoms.
+This can be the number of km run in a day, week, month, or more.
+You might have run an extra session, and added an extra bit of distance to your usual schedule, all of which increases the total volume exposed to your legs contributing to the ‘overload’ that kick starts your symptoms.

 - Addition of incline or hill work to your running routine.
-Hill work, or running inclines and declines puts increased demands on our body above that of just flat road running.
-Sometimes, if done in amounts that is more than your body can cope with, your body will be pushed above limits than it’s physically able to withstand.
+Hill work or running inclines and declines put increased demands on our body above that of just flat road running.
+Sometimes, if done in amounts that are more than your body can cope with, your body will be pushed above limits than it’s physically able to withstand.

 - Decreased flexibility at your ankle joint

 - Poor running technique (slow cadence, high ‘bounce’, over-striding)

 - Poor hip and knee control/stability

 - Weakness throughout the lower limb: weak muscles withstand less load than strong muscles.

 - Quick transitions between supportive footwear to minimalist footwear that doesn’t give the body time to adjust